Brian Ashton (rugby union): Coaching career

-Ashton started at Leigh college 1980–81, and turned the side into a formidable team that rucked the ball at speed due to a lack of size in the pack.
+Ashton started at Leigh college 1980–81 and turned the side into a formidable team that rucked the ball at speed due to a lack of size in the pack.
 He was persuaded in 1981 to take up the position of history teacher and rugby master by then assistant-bursar Dick Greenwood at Stonyhurst College where Kyran Bracken was a pupil at the time and to whom he taught history.
 His local teaching counterparts included Ray French.

 Ashton met Jack Rowell in the summer of 1985, when he toured New Zealand as assistant coach with England A. Four years later Ashton was offered an accepted a job as backs coach job at Bath, moving to teach history and coach various sports at King's School, Bruton, Somerset from 1989, where his wife also worked as a teacher.

 Working under Jack Rowell, he helped establish Bath as the dominant team in English rugby for a decade to the mid-1990s.
-He took over as head coach from Rowell in 1994, and led Bath to their last domestic trophy in 1996.
+He took over as head coach from Rowell in 1994 and led Bath to the Courage League title in 1996.

 Ashton then had a brief and unsuccessful spell as National Coach of Ireland from 1997 to 1998.
 He had been awarded a six-year contract by the IRFU but resigned 12 months later after a series of disappointing results, and against a background where arguments or disagreements with the team manager, Pat Whelan, were frequently aired in public.

-Ashton was Clive Woodward's assistant with England from 1998 to 2002, and was the RFU's National Academy Manager from 2002 to 2005.
+Ashton was Clive Woodward's assistant with England from 1998 to 2002 and was the RFU's National Academy Manager from 2002 to 2005.
 In this role Ashton played a key part in the launch of England Rugby's National Academy system, creating the Junior and Senior National Academies to develop the most talented players at England A, Sevens, Under 21 and Under 19 level.
 Ashton also coached some of these feeder teams, including England A.

-Ashton returned to Bath as head coach at the start of 2006, but was appointed as England attack coach from May 2006 to assist head coach Andy Robinson, alongside forwards' coach John Wells and defence coach Mike Ford.
+Ashton returned to Bath as head coach at the start of 2006 but was appointed as England attack coach from May 2006 to assist head coach Andy Robinson, alongside forwards' coach John Wells and defence coach Mike Ford.